Skip to main content

 TAP by Mitratech is a no-code workflow automation software designed for high-volume workflows across various business sectors, including legal.

 Why I Picked TAP: I like its no-code workflow automation capabilities, which enable legal teams to handle complex processes without the need for IT support.
 Users can create and modify workflows using a simple drag-and-drop interface, making it easy to automate tasks like document approvals, compliance tracking, and contract management.
-With its built-in conditional logic, TAP allows for customizable routing, ensuring that legal matters are handled efficiently and in alignment with internal policies.

 Standout Features & Integrations:

-TAP also offers real-time collaboration, allowing multiple users to work on workflows simultaneously, and integrates e-signature functionalities for secure and legally binding approvals.
+Features include real-time collaboration, allowing multiple users to work on workflows simultaneously, and integrates e-signature functionalities for secure and legally binding approvals.
 Additional features include audit trails for full process transparency and automated reminders to ensure tasks are completed on time.
-Available integrations include Microsoft 365, DocuSign, Salesforce, and NetDocuments.

 Pros and cons